m-ritika/Pragyan/README.md

 over the cities of Hangzhou, Chengdu, and Shanghai.
 The images are from the SEmantic Change detectiON Dataset( SEmantic Change detectiON Dataset(SECOND).
 Each image has size 512 x 512 and is annotated at the pixel level.
 We have trained a network to segment the images into the classes : buildings, low vegetation, trees, water, Playground, Impervious surfaces and No change.
+Our model has achieved overall accuracy of 95%

 Dataset: https://drive.google.com/file/d/1QlAdzrHpfBIOZ6SK78yHF2i1u6tikmBc/view